 The Car Insurance Deductible Timeline

 Let’s take a look at how exactly a deductible works in action.
-For this scenario, assume that you’ve been in an accident for which you weren’t at fault.
+For this scenario, assume that you’ve been in an accident for which you weren’t at fault and you need to use your collision insurance since the at-fault driver is uninsured.
 A car hit you running a red light, and now you have hefty body damage that needs to be repaired.

 - Take your car to a mechanic.
 The first step is to get your vehicle to the shop.
 Ideally, it would be best to choose an insurance-approved mechanic because it means you won’t have to submit the estimate for approval before the company will pay.